tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 is a model of understanding human desire.
 It is fundamentally simple, and states that a subject copies the desires of his model.

-In the literay terms of 'Deceit, Desire, and the Novel,' it refers to the "self" copying the desire of the "other."
+In the literary terms of *Deceit, Desire, and the Novel,* it refers to the "self" copying the desire of the "other."

-Through this model it is possible to form an analysis of human behavior through literature and other forms.
-While triangualr desire is reductive in application, it's power as a model comes from it's simplicity.
+With the model of triangular desire it is possible to form an analysis of human behavior through literature and other forms.
+While triangular desire is reductive in application, it's power as a model comes from it's simplicity.

-Girard refers to these copied desires as *metaphysical desires*.
-He is not referring definitively to all "desire," but rather desires which do not originate from the self; rather, desires which orginate from an other, and cannot be fulfilled by the self.
+Girard refers to these copied, or imitated desires, as *metaphysical desires*.
+He is not referring definitively to all "desire," but rather to desires which do not originate from the Self, desires which originate from an Other and cannot be fulfilled by the Self.
 Fundamentally, the subject's (mimetic) desire is aimed at appropriating the being of the Other.
 The object which appears to be desired is only a means of reaching the mediator (Other).

 The base example Girard uses in DDATN is Don Quixote, whose case is most obvious.
 Don Quixote imitates his model of chivalry, Amadis of